Information Disclosure, Cognitive Biases, and Payday Borrowing in the United States

 A belief that payday lenders prey on the financially illiterate has inspired strict regulation of the industry, but it is possible that borrowers are fully informed about the high fees associated with payday loans and yet still find them an attractive option.
 Researchers provided payday borrowers in the United States information about the true costs of payday loans in order to find out whether they would respond by changing their demand for the product.
 Better informed individuals reduced their demand significantly, suggesting that getting consumers to think more broadly about the decision to take up a payday loan may result in a reduction in the amount of payday borrowing.

 Low-income households often rely on non-mainstream financial products for access to credit.
-Payday loans, in which a borrower receives cash in advance and the lender receives a fixed fee of US$15 or US$17 for every US$100 on the next paycheck date, are one popular option in the United States.
+Payday loans, in which a borrower receives cash in advance and the lender receives a fixed fee of $15 or $17 for every $100 on the next paycheck date, are one popular option in the United States.
 However, when taken over a year, the fixed fee represents a very high interest rate, well over 400 percent.
-A belief that payday lenders prey on those who are financially illiterate or unsophisticated has motivated both state and federal legislation to set a maximum APR (annual percentage rate) on payday loans.
+A belief that payday lenders prey on those who are financially illiterate or unsophisticated has motivated both state and federal legislation to set a maximum annual percentage rate (APR) on payday loans.
 However, there is little empirical research to date on whether such a predatory view of lenders is warranted.
 Individuals may be fully informed about the fees associated with payday loans and instead might decide to borrow from payday lenders at high interest rates because they face a pressing need for cash at the moment, in which case additional information about the payday product should not alter their borrowing behavior.
 In contrast, if all or a subset of payday borrowers are making mistakes, one might expect borrowing behavior to respond to how the cost and benefits of the payday products are disclosed.

 Payday loan stores are required to display the fee schedule.
 The fees do not vary by the length of the loan or borrower risk, and the loan duration is set by the individual' s pay cycle; loans are always due on the next payday.
-The average loan size is approximately US$350.
+The average loan size is approximately $350.
 To apply for a loan, the customer provides the lender, or more specifically, a customer service representative (CSR) with a physical copy of her latest bank statement and paycheck stub.
 If a loan is offered, the customer signs a form that discloses the terms of the loan and the information mandated by state laws, including the APR.
 Typically, the CSR then puts the cash and a copy of the paperwork inside a standard envelope and writes the payment due date and amount due on the calendar printed on the outside of the envelope.
-During the evaluation this process was altered in two ways.
+During the evaluation, this process was altered in two ways.
 First, as the customer handed the application and support materials to the CSR, the CSR asked the customer if she would like to participate in a short four-question survey in exchange for a year' s subscription to a magazine of her choice.
 Second, the CSR replaced the usual cash envelopes with custom envelopes printed with the information treatments described below.

 Researchers collaborated with a national payday lending chain to evaluate whether and how various ways to present information about the costs of payday loans impact individuals' decisions to continue borrowing from payday lenders.